Disciple: A massive guide to securing Cisco IOS

 However, you can simply spread your VLANs across HSRP logical routers at the distribution level (L3 switches) or at the routers.
 This is done on virtual VLAN interfaces.

-The first HSRP router (Disciple1) will work for VLAN 10 and VLAN 30, and will be the backup device for VLAN 90 and VLAN 150.
+The first HSRP router (Disciple1) will work for VLAN 10

 On the second HSRP router (Disciple2), it is exactly the opposite.